Shining a Light on Sustainable Procurement

 Design and Performance:

 Basic considerations will include the size of the sign that needs to be illuminated and the number of signs to be produced.
-Current’s lighting experts work closely with sign makers to use effective product design to maximise the illumination delivered by a minimum number of LED modules to generate a lower bill of materials (BoM).
+Current’s lighting experts work closely with sign makers to use effective product design to maximize the illumination delivered by a minimum number of LED modules to generate a lower bill of materials (BoM).

 Even when budgets are tight, businesses should consider the total lifetime cost compared with the quality of that product.
 Current’s LED modules are durable and impermeable to moisture and atmospheric pollutants meaning that they don’t degrade or need to be replaced as regularly as older lighting solutions.
 Extra attention has also been paid to the drivers, ensuring that there are fewer points of potential failure in the power supply, which is the most common cause of failure, materials wastage (and associated carbon footprint) and additional cost after installation issues.